The Biggest Gamble EVER? Doing What Had Never. Been. Done.

 To buy my book, Beggar’s Bread, go here: https://www.amazon.com/Beggars-Bread-Devotions-Ordinary-Guy/dp/1535457392/ref=sr_1_1?ie=UTF8&qid=1473336800&sr=8-1&keywords=Beggar%27s+Bread

-Words Can Be Powerful: Do Words Matter in YOUR World?
+Words Are Powerful.
+How Much Do Words Matter in YOUR World?

 Let’s talk about words today.
 Words have the power to transform or trash.
 They can unite and inspire, or they can divide and harm.
 Something said can insult us and hurt us, but it can also be the soothing salve on a fresh emotional wound.
 Take a moment and think about your words, or the impact someone else’s comments have had on you.
 I bet you can still remember that thing someone said to you once that hurts your feelings even now when you think about it.
 I had a derogatory nickname in elementary school that still stings if I think about it.
 Over 50 years later I feel it, even though I know it doesn’t apply.
 Words last a long time…